pratikwysetree/CallAgentAI/replit.md

 # WhatsApp Messaging Platform

 ## Overview
 This project is an AI-powered communication platform designed for pathology lab partnerships, integrating AI calling capabilities with WhatsApp bulk messaging.
 The system serves as a dual-channel outreach solution to foster transparency and connect people seeking tests with laboratories, operating on a zero-commission model.
-Key capabilities include an AI calling agent with a defined conversational flow and robust WhatsApp messaging for campaign management.
+Key capabilities include an AI calling agent with a defined conversational flow, robust WhatsApp messaging for campaign management, and authenticated call recording downloads from Twilio.

 ## User Preferences
 Preferred communication style: Simple, everyday language.